Overview

 For the primary type, I used Freude for its rounded and organic characteristics.
 I paired it with Houschka Rounded as it is approachable and neat.

-For the pattern I incorporated the Eternal Lovers Symbol, hearts, cacao beans, and the flavor of the chocolate bar (coconut, guava, and almond).
-To achieve movement, I flipped the direction of each column in the pattern.
+For the pattern I incorporated the Eternal Lovers symbol, hearts, cacao beans, and the flavor of the chocolate bar (coconut, guava, and almond).
+To achieve movement and emulate dancing, I flipped the direction of each column.